chrisgrieser/obsidian-theme-design-utilities/README.md

 Freeze interaction with Obsidian, after a small delay.
 During that delay, you can create fleeting elements like context menus or tooltips which will stay on screen.
 (Note that this only works while the console is open.)
 To unfreeze Obsidian, simply click the "play" button which appears at the top of Obsidian.

 <img src="https://user-images.githubusercontent.com/73286100/144731519-2f64352e-5264-45c3-bb3c-eb05c56a8322.png" alt="image" width=25%>

+### Red Outlines for Debugging
+Add red outlines to all elements.
+Run the command again to remove the outlines.
+THe outlines are useful for debugging purposes, [essentially serving as the CSS equivalent for `console.log()`](https://www.youtube.com/shorts/ii-lSK2_Nu4).

 ### Permanent Test Notice
 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.